gl-inet/docs3.x/docs/app/openvpn.md

 ### 1) Upload your OpenVPN configuration file

-Simply drap and drop your file to the pop up windows.
+Simply drag and drop your file to the pop up windows.
 It can be a single .ovpn file or a zip/tar.gz file which contains multiple .ovpn files.

 Be careful that some .ovpn files use separated ca, cert, crl files.
 These files must be zipped together with the .ovpn file before upload.